Join our mailing list

 Studio Oceanview with Balcony, 2F Balcony Studio Oceanview with Balcony (2F)

+All staterooms and suites come complete with private bathroom, vanity area, hair-dryer, closed-circuit TV, radio and phone.
 Single full size bed, full bathroom and private balcony.
 Single occupancy stateroom, no single supplement required.
 Stateroom: 119 sq. ft.
 Balcony: 55 sq. ft.
-Some of these staterooms on Deck 6 have obstructed views.

 800-422-0711